tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

-The crate of Coke just sitting there in a patch of dirt was definitely a trap.
+The crate of Coke just sitting there in a patch of grass was definitely a trap.

 But there was no way I was ignoring it.